-- Dan Casey, Cervus Equipment: Dan, a 33-year-old manager at Mahoney's Transport Services, suffered extensive injuries after his right foot was crushed by a Bobcat at a Lake Bolac storage facility in 2014.
+Dan Casey, Cervus Equipment: Dan, a 33-year-old manager at Mahoney's Transport Services, suffered extensive injuries after his right foot was crushed by a skid steer loader at a Lake Bolac storage facility in 2014.
 He had extensive treatment, which involved more than 28 surgeries in 15 months.
 Despite setbacks to both his physical and emotional recovery, Dan was determined to return to work and eventually secured a new role at Cervus Equipment, a large machinery sales company in Terang (Terang)

 Return to Work Coordinator Excellence